SaltwaterC/pwned-password-downloader/README.md

 ./pwned-password-downloader -h
 Usage: pwned-password-downloader
     -h, --help                       Show this help
+    -v, --version                    Print version number
     -d, --output-directory pwnedpasswords
                                      Output directory.
 Defaults to pwnedpasswords
-    -p, --parallelism 128            The number of parallel requests to make to Have I Been Pwned to download the hash ranges.
-Defaults to eight times the number of processors on the machine (128).
+    -p, --parallelism 64             The number of parallel requests to make to Have I Been Pwned to download the hash ranges.
+Defaults to eight times the number of processors on the machine (64).
     -r, --range 5HEXCHARS            A single range to download in the output directory pwnedpasswords.
 Useful to recover when some ranges may fail the request.
     -c, --check                      Check whether all ranges have been downloaded and whether their file size is > 0 -n, --no-etags                   Disable checking the ETags while downloading the ranges.
 Effectively, downloads everything from scratch.
 Does not update ETag list/save ETag file.
     -t, --type sha1                  Specify the hash type to download.
-One of: sha1, ntlm
+One of: sha1, ntlm -s, --strip                      Whether to strip CR to leave LF line terminations only

 ./pwned-password-downloader # 1st invoke - downloads everything in pwnedpasswords
 # beef up number of worker threads